What Is Conversion Journey Analysis?

 - High bounce rate from informational pages without conversion CTA

 The fundamental difference is intent clarity.
 Converted users arrive knowing what they want — a subscription — and navigate directly toward it.
 Non-converted users explore the platform's content but never receive a sufficiently compelling reason, at the right moment, to commit.
+When you hire me for user retention analysis services, I help you bridge this intent gap with targeted interventions.

 Optimize the Post-Login Experience